blo0em/blooem-retype/Wiki/canvapro.md

 # Canva Pro

-!!!
-This wiki isn't being updated anymore, as I don't have enough time to do so.
+!!!danger This wiki isn't being updated anymore, as I don't have enough time to do so.
 If anyone is interested in taking over, I can arrange some stuff so contact me on discord!
 !!!

 ## Last Updated :  AUGUST 1